 Why Bank Statement Parser?

 detect_statement_format()identifies files automatically andcreate_parser()returns the right parser. - Privacy First: PII redaction is on by default.
-Sensitive fields (names, IBANs, addresses) are masked in CLI output.
-Opt in with
+LLMs run locally via Ollama — no data leaves your machine.

-- Flexible Output: Export to CSV, JSON, Excel, or convert to Polars DataFrames.
+- Flexible Output: Export to CSV, JSON, Excel, Polars, hledger, or beancount.

 - Parallel Processing: Parse multiple files concurrently with